rqlite/rqlite.io/content/en/docs/API/api/_index.md

 The response will be in the same form as when the query is made via HTTP GET.

 ### Associative response form
-A alternative form of response can be requested, by adding `associative` as a query parameter:
+You can also request an _associative_ form of response, by adding `associative` as a query parameter:
 ```bash
 curl -G 'localhost:4001/db/query?pretty&timings&associative' --data-urlencode 'q=SELECT * FROM foo'
 ```